0cjs/sedoc/docker/README.md

   otherwise letters, digits, and `_`/`.`/`-`.
 If not specified it defaults to `:latest`.

-Images include a list of references to __layers__ containing the changed files that [contribute to a derived container's filesystem][image-ids].
-The layers are identified by a __digest__ of the tarball containing the files changed in that layer in the form _algo:hexstring_, e.g., `sha256:fc92ee...`.
-There is also a separate digest for the compressed version of the layer used in registry manifests.
-Layers have no notion of an image or of belonging to an image, they are merely collections of files and directories.

 A __registry__ is an image store from which one can __pull__ images to or __push__ images from a local Docker instance.
 Registries use a standard [HTTP API] currently at version 2.
 Images in registries are